Treeway7/3DSModdingEngineersHandbook/content/docs/Appendix/Using The Terminal.md

 Moves a file to a different directory, and/or renames a file in the current directory.

-In this example, we move the file and rename it at the same time:
+In this example, we move the file `funny-waifu.png` to the `Pictures/` directory and rename it to `super-serious-person.png` at the same time:

 ```
 /home/MyComputer> ls Desktop/